 Meet the Advisory Board

-My name is Agnes, I’m a college Freshman from the NJ/NY area and I am a part of EYV because I believe civic engagement is a driving force for equity and opportunity.
+My name is Agnes, I’m a college undergraduate from the NJ/NY area and I am a part of EYV because I believe civic engagement is a driving force for equity and opportunity.

 Hi!
 I’m Akila, an undergrad at MIT, originally from NJ.
 I became a part of EYV because I know how much of an impact young voices can make in society by fighting for the greater good.
 It is integral to convince others to join and I want to be part of this effort.

-My name is Eeshan Khurana, I am currently a senior at Biotechnology High School in Freehold NJ.
+My name is Eeshan Khurana, I am currently an undergraduate at Penn State University.
 I am involved in EYV because I want to mobilize the younger generation to take responsibility for their futures.

 Hello, my name is Jordan Lucas.
-I’m a senior at Neptune High School in Neptune, NJ.
+I’m an undergraduate at NJIT.
 I wanted to be involved with another organization that addresses important issues of today.
 Voting rights are huge right now.
 I never thought in my lifetime that I would witness such archaic ideologies surrounding voter suppression.

 I want to be on this advisory board to speak out against ignorance and to educate people my age and beyond about the importance of making their vote count in order to select leaders who share their ideas and support their interests.

-My name is Jazmyn and I am a sophomore in college from the Nj area.
+My name is Jazmyn and I am an undergraduate at William Paterson University from the NJ area.
 I chose to join EYV because I am a strong believer of one voice can make a change.
 I want to be able to move people by helping them understand that if we all come together as one, the world can benefit in tremendous ways.

 Here are some organizations that might be useful for young voters